bashup/.devkit/README.md

 The [psysh-console](modules/psysh-console) module implements a `dk.console` function to provide a `script/console` command that starts a psysh shell.

-### Modules for Projects Using bash 3.2
+### Modules for Projects Using bash

-#### bash32
+#### bash-kit

-The [bash32](modules/bash32) module adds a `bash32` command you can use to run other commands in a docker container with bash 3.2.
-Bashup projects use this to test compatibility with bash 3.2 and busybox.
-You must enable the module by including `bash32` in your `.dkrc`'s `dk use:`, and the command will only work if you have access to docker with local volume support (to map the project directory into the container).
+The [bash-kit](modules/bash-kit) module adds a `with-bash` command you can use to run other commands in a docker container with a specified version of bash.
+Bashup projects use this to test compatibility with various bash versions.
+You must enable the module by including `bash-kit` in your `.dkrc`'s `dk use:`, and the command will only work if you have access to docker with local volume support (to map the project directory into the container).

-Running `dk bash32 command ...`  runs `dk command ...` inside the docker container, so if you have the relevant devkit modules enabled, you can run `test`,`watch`, and even `console`, inside the container.
-The following variables and functions control the operation of the container:
+Running `dk with-bash VERSION command ...`  runs `dk command ...` inside a docker container using the specified version of bash, so if you have the relevant devkit modules enabled, you can run `test`,`watch`, and even `console`, inside the container.

-* `$BASH32_IMAGE` -- Image to run: defaults to [bashitup/bash-3.2](https://github.com/bashup/bash-3.2)
+The following variables control the operation of the container:

-* `$BASH32_DOCKER_OPTS` -- Additional options to run the container with; defaults to `-it` for an interactive run.  (`--rm`, `-e TERM`, volume mappings and the command line are automatically generated, so you do not need to include them here.)
+* `$BASHKIT_IMAGE` -- Image to run: defaults to [bashitup/bash-kit](https://github.com/bashup/bash-kit); if it is not changed from the default, the bash version can be [any official bash tag](https://hub.docker.com/_/bash?tab=tags), and the needed image will be pulled or built if necessary.
-* `bash32.prepare-image` -- function that gets called before launching the container.
-No-op by default; can alter the `$BASH32_IMAGE` and `$BASH32_DOCKER_OPTS`.
+* `$BASHKIT_DOCKER_OPTS` -- An array of additional options to run the container with; defaults to `-it` for an interactive run.  (`--rm`, `-e TERM`, volume mappings and the command line are automatically generated, so you do not need to include them here.)
+If you need multiple options or values, set them as an array, e.g. `BASHKIT_DOCKER_OPTS=(--foo "bar baz")`, or `BASHKIT_DOCKER_OPTS=()` to remove the default options.

-* `bash32.bootstrap` -- function that gets called *inside* the container before running the requested command.
-No-op by default, can be used to install dependencies or override other `.dkrc` variables and functions to provide container-specific behavior.
+Inside the docker container, a `run-bash VERSION command...`  command is run first, allowing you to do any docker-specific setup (e.g. installing additional dependencies) by either overriding the command or defining a `before` handler for the  `run-bash` event.

-Note: the docker container will use `.deps/.bash32` as its `/workdir/.deps`, so that its installed dependencies can be platform-specific.
-Running `clean` inside the container will clean only these dependencies, while running `clean` outside the container will wipe both sets of dependencies.
+Note: the docker container will use `.deps/.bash-VERSION` as its `/workdir/.deps`, so that its installed dependencies can be platform-specific.
+Running `clean` inside a container will clean only the dependencies for that bash version, while running `clean` outside the container will wipe dependencies for both the base project and all bash versions used to that point.